alizkzm/geotran/README.md

 ```

 In the label-independent setting the pseudo-labels are generated **once per target dataset**,
-independently of the models being ranked, and the same labels are given to every method — so no
+independently of the models being ranked, and the same labels are given to every method.
-method is scored on labels derived from its own representation.

 ---